 Any Advice to Someone Who is Getting Started?

 Nikki: I received advice to be specific in my marketing, which is good.
 Tell the world you do a particular thing so that people that have that need can find you.
-People just jump to action more if you have clearly described their own specific need.
+People just jump to action more if you have clearly described their own specific needs.
 And, this doesn’t mean you won’t also get people asking for anything related!
 And, it doesn’t mean that you can’t take on anything that comes your way.
-I would suggest taking on as much as possible when you start and then hone in on your specialty when you’ve learned a bit about what you are good at, what you like doing and what customers are willing to pay for.
+I would suggest taking on as much as possible when you start and then honing in on your specialty when you’ve learned a bit about what you are good at, what you like doing, and what customers are willing to pay for.

 Kathleen: I would say – try to learn a program – does not matter which one, just get familiar with it.
 I use Professional Photo Albums (PPA), a partner with APPO, for all of my books.
 I love their features and for me the ease of use in the program (I worked hard learning the program).
 I would also say to make something beautiful for yourself – that way you will have something to show off.

 Last but not least – talk about it to all your friends and family – ask them to spread the word and show them your work.
 When you meet people tell them this is what you do and show them how passionate you are.
-Help them to visualize the finished product – then you got em!
+Help them to visualize the finished product – then you got them!

 Rachel: Make sure that you are listening to your client for clues about their style.
 It’s important to understand their tastes when you’re designing a book for someone.
 A doodad-filled book with cutesy embellishments for a client that has modern white furniture in their house is probably not going to fly.
 You not only listen to what they say but take note of their personal style and how their home is styled.
 It’s all very telling.
 Let that be your guide.
 Classic and timeless is always an excellent place to start, but sometimes a few embellishments can make a theme park vacation book fun.

-Don't let perfectionism stand in your way of getting started.
+Don’t let perfectionism stand in your way of getting started.
 Having a good-enough website is perfectly fine.
-You don't have to have a logo and stationary made to get started designing books for others.
+You don’t have to have a logo and stationery made to get started designing books for others.
 Create some business cards with a beautiful photo and your contact information.
 Just get started.
 These marketing things will continue to evolve as your business evolves.
 Once you start making money, update your website and get a logo.

 The growing profession of photo organizing has grown to encompass many opportunities depending on your area of interest.
 These past months we have looked at photo scanning, creating video slideshows for a profit, and photo book design.